dustball/fastbrain/README.md

   Experiment complete.
 Mouse has found the cheese 100.0% of the time.
   Saving New Version 85
 ````

+# Graphviz Output

+The program will automatically generate Graphviz visualizations for the neural network.

+## Simple 25 Neuron Network, 4 input neurons, 4 output neurons

 ![Mouse Brain v85](output/brain.png?raw=true "Mouse Brain v85")